 2. AMF to W-AGF: The AMF sends a N2 UE Context Release Command message to the W-AGF as defined in step 2 of Figure 7.2.1.2-1 but for the N2 connection related with the AUN3 device.
 W-AGF removes W-CP AN context information for the AUN3 device.

 3. As defined in step 3 of Figure 7.2.1.2-1 but for the signalling connection related with the AUN3 device.

+4. The W-AGF sends a N2 UE Context Release Complete message to the AMF

 NEXT CHANGE

+7.2.8.X N2 release related with a 5G-RG also serving AUN3 devices

+When a W-AGF receives a N2 UE Context Release Command for a N2 connection related with a 5G -RG, the W-AGF identifies if there exist any AUN3 device connected to the 5G-RG through the W-AGF.
+For each identified AUN3 device, the W-AGF invokes step 5 and 6 of Figure 7.2.8.3-1.

 END OF CHANGES